-Given that studies such, as Beyond Homophobia, suggested that nearly half of same-sex attracted young people have experienced verbal abuse due to their sexuality and that nearly three quarters faced this abuse at school (Leonard et al. 2010), the importance of addressing anti-homophobia in educational settings is critical.
+Given that studies, such as Beyond Homophobia, suggested that nearly half of same-sex attracted young people have experienced verbal abuse due to their sexuality and that nearly three quarters faced this abuse at school (Leonard et al. 2010), the importance of addressing anti-homophobia in educational settings is critical.

-The Writing Themselves In report found the following.

-In regard to the school environment, young people who reported their school as being supportive were less likely to harm themselves or attempt suicide, regardless of whether they experienced abuse (Hillier et al. 2010, p.
+The Writing Themselves In report found that, in regard to the school environment, young people who felt that their school was supportive were less likely to harm themselves or attempt suicide, regardless of whether they experienced abuse (Hillier et al. 2010, p.
 77).

-This data about self-harm and suicide in relation to school policy and environment indicates that school policies that are not put into practice are far less effective in supporting mental health in same-sex attracted and gender questioning (SSAGQ) students than schools that show by their actions that they are supportive of these young people (Ibid.).
+This data about self-harm and suicide in relation to school policy and environment indicates that school policies that are not put into practice are far less effective in supporting mental health in samesex attracted and gender questioning (SSAGQ) students than schools that show by their actions that they are supportive of these young people (Hillier et al. 2010).

-Young people were asked to identify where they experienced homophobic abuse, and 80% experienced the reported abuse at school (Ibid., p.
+Young people were asked to identify where they experienced homophobic abuse, and 80% experienced the reported abuse at school (Hillier et al. 2010, p.
 44).

-This figure is higher than that of the previous two Writing Themselves In surveys: 74% in 2004 and 69% in 1998 (lbid.).
+This figure is higher than that of the previous two Writing Themselves In surveys: 74% in 2004 and 69% in 1998 (Hillier et al. 2010).

-Much work has been done in schools over the last decade to address homophobia and transphobia and the increase may be due to a number of factors, such as LGBTI young people being more likely to be 'out' and, therefore, more likely to be aware of homophobia and transphobia as well as being more visible targets for abuse (lbid.).
+Much work has been done in schools over the last decade to address homophobia and transphobia and the increase may be due to a number of factors, such as LGBTI young people being more likely to be 'out' and, therefore, more likely to be aware of homophobia and transphobia as well as being more visible targets for abuse (Hillier et al. 2010).

-Many changes for the good are occurring in schools as well; however, there is considerably more work to be done in schools before they provide LGBTI students with the safe haven that they are entitled to expect (lbid.).
+Many changes for the good are occurring in schools as well; however, there is considerably more work to be done in schools before they provide LGBTI students with the safe haven that they are entitled to expect (Hillier et al. 2010).